planet-nine-app/MAGIC/README-DEV.md

 ```

 Where `timestamp` is the time of the transaction as a string in milliseconds from epoch.
+`spell` is the name of the spell, which may require additional information for resolution.
 `casterUUID` is the uuid of the caster.
 `totalCost` is the non-zero cost of the transaction (zero cost transactions allow for MAGICal abuse).
 `mp` is truthy for non-moneyed transactions, and false for moneyed transactions (currencies for things are resolved by resolvers).